lilo-onwuzu/ProjectBusinessCalculator/README.md

 	03.18.2016

 #### _Description_
-	This code prompts the user for two numbers and performs an arithmetic operation (addition) on the numbers.
-Scripting through a javascript file linked to html page.
+	This code prompts the user for two numbers and performs an arithmetic operation (addition) on the numbers Scripting through a javascript file linked to html page.

 #### _Setup/Installation Requirements_
 	Clone this repository before setting up